Cutover secures investment from Barclays in $17m Series A...

 Thinking Outside the Gartner Box

-There are other examples we could give of areas that Cutover Enterprise touches on.
+There are other examples we could give of areas that Cutover touches on.
 It doesn’t fit into any single Gartner box because it offers capabilities for many uses.
-These include release, resilience, transformation, cloud migration and regulation.
-Cutover Enterprise brings together many functions and capabilities on one central, intuitive, cloud-based platform.
+These include big change, continuous transformation, resiliency, response and recovery and operational readiness.
+Cutover brings together many functions and capabilities on one central, intuitive, cloud-based platform.
 Cutover connects siloed information and disparate teams and tools to create a more collaborative way of working.